-Currently, 1 point is worth 1 cent when redeemed through the Ultimate Rewards Apple store.
-A new iPhone SE with 64 GB of storage, for example, costs 39,900 points or $399.00.
-These are the same prices you’ll pay if you buy these items through Apple.com, but you won’t be able to redeem your Ultimate Rewards points to cover part or all of the cost on the Apple site.
+Currently, 1 point is worth 1 cent when redeemed through the Apple Ultimate Rewards Store.
+An iPhone 13 with 128 GB of storage, for example, costs 82,900 points or $829.00.
+These are the same prices you’ll pay if you bought this phone (unlocked) through Apple.com, but you wouldn’t be able to redeem your Ultimate Rewards points to cover part or all of the cost if you purchased directly with Apple.

 How the Ultimate Rewards Apple store works

 Once you have identified the Apple product you want to purchase and customized the specs as necessary, select “Add to Bag” and complete the checkout process.
 If you do not have enough Ultimate Rewards points to make the purchase in full, you can use a credit or debit card to cover the remainder of your balance.
-You’ll need to be able to pay for at least 20% of the purchase with points.
+To split your purchase between payment types, you must be able to pay for at least 20% of the purchase with points.

 Apple purchases vs. other Chase redemption options